 Form a thorough plan beforehand

-Designing a garden is a pretty difficult endeavour.
+Designing a garden is a pretty difficult endeavor.
 You have to pay attention to a plethora of aesthetic elements, while also making sure it’s practically designed and easy to maintain.
 This makes it a lot more difficult to do on the fly.
 You’ll have to create a thorough plan if you want your garden to look good and last.

 It helps to start at the beginning.
 What kind of soil will you need for the various plants you want to add to your garden?
 Some plants thrive in loose soil, while others might want to require gravel.
 If you mostly want to stick to a specific kind of plant that isn’t too demanding, your local farmer’s market should have the exact soil you need.
-Otherwise, you’ll have to look around and see exactly what kind of soil will give your plants the nutrition they need, while also giving them a solid base to grow on.
+Otherwise, you’ll have to look around and see exactly what kind of soil will give your plants the nutrition they need, while also giving them a solid base to raised garden beds.

 Create a walking path